LaurieBB/PokemonExplorerApplication/README.md

 ### Next File Structure

 I had a surprising amount of trouble correctly organising the file structure for Next.
 Having built previous applications with a Laravel PHP backend, and so following a Model-View-Controller structure, I found it harder than expected to decipher the docs on how I should be organising routes and file structure.

+### Inability to match Figma

+There are certain aspects (such as Bulbasaurs description) which are impossible to match from the original design as it doesn't exist in the PokeAPI, so I had to make substitutions from what was available on the API.
+List:

+- Bulbasaur's description could not be found within the list of descriptions for that Pokemon on the API.
+- Bulbasaur's weakness to "Ice" type pokemon, could not be found as a weakness for either of Bulbasaur's types, and was instead replaced with "Ground" which "Poison" type is weak to.

 ## Bonus Features